Mindfulness Course in Singapore

 - Another way of thinking of the two principal modes of cognition – emotional and logical – is in terms of action: a doing mode and a being mode.
 The doing mode is goal-oriented and engages when you feel things aren’t as they should happen.

 - Metacognitive Awareness

-- Mindfulness comes in beneficial in being able to consciously switch from being mode to doing mode or vice versa because it helps you to develop metacognitive awareness.
-This is a fancy word for saying you are conscious of your thoughts and your thinking.
+- Mindfulness comes in handy in being able to consciously switch from being mode to doing mode or vice versa because it helps you to develop metacognitive awareness.

 - What is Gratitude?

 - Gratitude points to that in our life for which we are grateful.
 This feeling of gratefulness can be extended to some origin, and for religiously minded people, this is often the case.
 Nonetheless, you don’t have to be religious to perceive gratitude.